ObjectModules/deploy/Mapping.md

 * Matching the data is the process
 * Exit point
 ```
 You may see that to get your best food the whole process is divided to _four (4) mappings_.
-Each of the process has a different assignment, each of them hold a unique task, nothing is repeated.
+You can see that each of the process has a different assignment.
+Each of them hold a unique task, nothing is repeated.

-You can also found that none of them is meaningless.
+Check also that none of them is meaningless.
 These mappings all together are required to give the result that we are going to achieve.

 At this point it is a big chance that a best food for you out from the library is founded..
 So now you can eat your best food.
 Your life will become more valuable.